rodrigolopezguerra/Checkin/README.md

 To install and setup the database and config automatically, just run ```python install.py``` and follow the prompts

 ###Thanks / Credits
 Thanks to the people who made those awesome scripts listed above.
 Without them this would have been a lot harder of a project.
-If you like the script, [follow me](http://twitter.com/b1naryth1ef) on twitter and tell me!
+If you like the script, [follow me](http://twitter.com/rodru) on twitter and tell me!

 ###N.B.
 The script is still a little finicky.
-However, thanks too @johnreem you can run help() on the db and other things to learn how to help develop this stuff.
+However, thanks too @b1naryth1ef you can run help() on the db and other things to learn how to help develop this stuff.
 Officially, we don't have any major TODOs, other then a better stats system.
 If you have any ideas, go ahead and fork the code!
 Pull request are almost always added.